-Overview of Financial Results for the Fiscal Year Ended March 31, 2013
+Overview of Consolidated Financial Results for the First Half of the Fiscal Year Ending March 31, 2018

 Overview of Sales by Product

 The profit and loss measurement method applicable to the reporting segments was changed, effective from the consolidated first quarter under review.
 In the following year-on-year comparison, the figures for the same period of the previous fiscal year are reclassified in accordance with the change to the measurement method.

 In the vehicle market, a key market for this segment, there was stable demand in ASEAN countries, but new vehicle sales fell below the year-ago level as demand leveled off in the US market.
 In the Chinese market, growth slowed.
 In Japan, new vehicle sales increased year on year due to a significant upturn in sales of light vehicles, in addition to a steady rise in the number of registered vehicles.